Chapter 22

 Figure 1.
 The ToDo demo app

-No worries.
-Before we perform the modification, I will walk you through the starter project so you fully understand how the code works.
-Other than Core Data, you will also learn how to customize the style of a toggle.
+Before we perform the modification, I will guide you through the starter project so that you can fully understand how the code works.
+In addition to learning about Swift Data, you will also learn how to customize the style of a toggle.
 Take a look at the screenshots above.
-The checkbox is actually a toggle view of SwiftUI.
+The checkbox is actually a toggle view in SwiftUI.
 I will show you how to create these checkboxes by customizing the Toggle's style.

 We got a lot to cover in this chapter, so let's get started.